-Attend Graduate Student Orientations See page 3 for Orientation Schedule Meet with your advisor/s to form an initial committee Meet with initial committee to discuss course work Complete IACUC Certification and submit certificate of completion to Biology Department (All TAs & all RAs working with vertebrates) See page 46 Attend Lab Safety Seminar and submit certificate of completion to Biology Department Required of all students who conduct research and all students with teaching assignments.
-Must complete by December 4, 2017.
-SPEAK TEST (All International Students) See page 35 Online TA Orientation and submit certificate of completion to Biology Department http://www.miami.edu/gs/index.php/graduate_school/ Must complete by October 13, 2017.
-Send certificate to Maria Shah by email. new students/orientation/new teaching assistant orientation, Responsible Conduct of Research Training and submit certificate of completion to Biology Department See page 50.
-Must complete by January 31 st 2018.
-HIGHLY RECOMMENDED that you complete the "live" training session.
+Attend Graduate Student Orientations See page 3 for Orientation Schedule Meet with your advisor/s to form an initial committee Meet with initial committee to discuss course work Complete IACUC Certification and submit certificate of completion to Biology Department (All TAs & all RAs working with vertebrates) See page 48 Attend Lab Safety Seminar and submit certificate of completion to Biology Department Required of all students who conduct research and all students with teaching assignments.
+SPEAK TEST (All International Students) See page 35 Responsible Conduct of Research Training and submit certificate of completion to Biology Department See page 52 MS Thesis Program is required.